The CGP is an open competitive application process.

-Where the Grant Funds are valued at under $50,000, financial statements must be certified by the Chairman, CEO or equivalent of the organisation.
+Where the Grant Funds are valued at under $50,000, financial statements must be certified by the Chairman, Chief Executive Officer or equivalent of the organisation.

-Where the Grant Funds are valued at $50,000 or more, financial statements must be certified by the Chairman, CEO or equivalent AND certified by a professional auditor who is:
+Where the Grant Funds are valued at $50,000 or more, financial statements must be certified by the Chairman, Chief Executive Officer or equivalent AND certified by a professional auditor who is: